The Warning (song)

-Background
+Background and release

 From the year 2001 onwards, Eminem claimed to have dated Carey for six months throughout the gloomy times in her life.
 Carey denied ever having been involved with the rapper in a personal relationship, claiming that they had only met a handful of times, and it was professional.
 Subsequently, he referred to Carey in several of his songs in a negative light, claiming to have been angered by her not admitting to seeing him.
 On Charmbracelet, Carey included a song titled "Clown", which critics suggested was aimed at Eminem.
 "Clown"'s lyrics were described as "languidly sinister" by Sarah Rodman of The Boston Globe, and read: "I should've left it at 'I like your music too'...You should never have intimated we were lovers / When you know very well we never even touched each other."
 In 2005, during concerts on the rapper's Anger Management Tour, he began playing voice-mails and recordings that were reportedly left by Carey.
 One of the messages said: "I heard you were getting back with your ex-wife.
 Why won't you see me?
 Why won't you call me?".
 After playing the excerpt, Eminem would pretend to be sick before launching into his song "Puke".
 On May 12, 2009, Eminem released his sixth studio album Relapse, which included the song "Bagpipes from Baghdad".
 The song's lyrics suggested Eminem was still in love with Carey and "wanted her back": "I want another crack at ya" and "Nick Cannon better back the fuck up.
 I'm not playing, I want her back, you punk."
 After the song's release, Cannon went on his website, defending Carey and expressing his disgust at the rapper's comments:

 I felt sorry for him because he must really be stuck in the past.
 Not only has his music not evolved, but also homeboy is still obsessed with my wife, the same female that wouldn't let him get to second base from eight years ago.
 What type of grown ass man lies about getting with a chick?
 Only Slim Lamey!
 LOL!
 I’m putting this out there now.
 Marshall Mathers, you need to holler at me...
 Man to man, let’s meet up and deal with this like adults.
 So, Miss Marshall, I'm going to make you wish you never spoke my name and regret the ungodly things you said about my wife.
 Your legacy has now been tainted from this day forth!
 You will now be known as the rapper who lost to corny-ass Nick Cannon!